Master of Science in Management

 The general admission requirements for graduate study at Worcester State University are located at: www.worcester.edu/graduate

-In addition, applicants must also have the results of the Graduate Management Admission Test (GMAT) sent to the Office of Graduate and Continuing Education.
+In addition, applicants must also have the results of the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) sent to the Office of Graduate and Continuing Education.
 Typical scores should be at the 50th percentile or higher for accepted students and typical undergraduate GPAs are 3.0 or higher on a U.S. scale of 4.0.
-The GMAT will be waived for students meeting the following criteria—3.0 GPA and a Bachelor’s degree in Business Administration from an accredited U.S. university or college.
+The GMAT or GRE will be waived for students meeting the following criteria an undergraduate degree in Business Administration (3-year or 4-year programs with equivalencies to 120 U.S. undergraduate credits), fully in English, with a GPA of 3.0 or higher according to U.S. equivalencies.
+International transcripts are required to be verified by external equivalency services.
 In addition, students must prepare an essay describing their career plans and interest in graduate study.
 Three letters of recommendation from former professors or work supervisors are required.
 Admission to this program is a rolling admissions process and applicants who have already earned a bachelor's degree are eligible to take up to 6 credits prior to being accepted into the program.

 Requirements of the Program